 - What is beginning to change?

 From this foundation, design can emerge gradually—guided by the dynamics of the place itself.
 Small interventions can be tested, refined, and expanded, always with an eye on how the system is responding.
 This shifts design from being a one-time act imposed from outside to an ongoing process that works with that place, learns from that place, and evolves alongside it.
+In The Regenerative Structural Engineer, we called this approach continuous place-based design.

-The key stages in Continuous Place-Based Design
+The Key Stages in Continuous Place-Based Design

 1. Observation

-Observation means more than a desk study or mapping exercise.
+Rather than starting with a problem to solve, continuous place-based design starts with an extended period of observation.
+In this case, observation means more than a desk study or mapping exercise.
 It requires time spent in a place—experiencing it from different perspectives, noticing rhythms, interactions, and patterns of change.
-But observation isn’t just the first step.
-It is something we return to again and again, each time we make a change.
+But observation isn’t just the first step — it’s a practice we return to again and again, each time we make a change.

 2. Brief